datacarpentry/shell-genomics/instructors/instructor-notes.md

 ## Technical tips and tricks

+### Etherpad template

+There is a [template Etherpad](https://datacarpentry.org/shell-genomics/instructor/etherpad_template.html) to paste into a collaborative document, such as the [Carpentries Etherpad](https://pad.carpentries.org/).
+Etherpad supports synchronous document editing and is useful for collaborative work when teaching lessons.

 #### Command Prompt Editing

 Instructors might find it helpful to shorten their command prompt to allow better visibility of the commands they are typing, particularly if using the AMI.
 This is because the prompt will contain additional information including the username and login for the instance, as well as filesystem location.
 This is especially useful when teaching the material online, as many learners may be splitting their screens and text wrapping may make the commands more difficult to identify if the prompt takes up a lot of space.